hsf-training/analysis-essentials/README.md

 ### Local

 This tutorial uses `Python 3.7` and requires some packages.
-It is reccommended to use [Conda](https://docs.conda.io/en/latest/) to install the correct packages.
+It is recommended to use [Conda](https://docs.conda.io/en/latest/) to install the correct packages.

 To install `Conda` you will need to do the following: